dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Suppressed exception:
 * exception that is thrown in inside `try-with-resources` when it's trying to close resources
-* so if both `try` and `close` method throws exception, java would throw exception from `try` and add into it's `Throable[]` all exception it caught during closing: if you have 1 exception in try and 2 while closing, java would throw exception inside `try` block and attach 2 into array of suppressed exceptions that you can get with `ex.getSuppressed()`
+* so if both `try` and `close` method throws exception, java would throw exception from `try` and add into its `Throwable[]` all exceptions it caught during closing: if you have 1 exception in try and 2 while closing, java would throw exception inside `try` block and attach 2 into array of suppressed exceptions that you can get with `ex.getSuppressed()`
 * if there is no exception in `try` but only when closing resources - java would throw first exception, and all others add to suppressed: - the goal is to throw only 1, and all other just add into this array so you can iterate over it later
 * Although close method throws `CloseResourceException` after `getConnection`, this exception is not propagated, but instead appends as suppressed exception
 * if we throw exception in finally, it will overwrite getConnection exception